 I hope this guide has left you feeling empowered and inspired to tackle applying to conferences.
 Remember the key themes: empathy, persuasion, and persistence.
 Think about what the organizers are looking for and what the audience will love, show them the benefits of your unique perspective, and never give up.
 If any of this works for you, I’d love to hear about it!

-Also, if you’d like to get more of this kind of thing, I’ve got a non-technical email newsletter called Quietly Ambitious.
-It’s a sort-of-regular note from me where I share career advice, highlight people doing cool things, and talk about what I’m enjoying and learning these days.
+Also, if you’d like to get more of this kind of thing, I’ve got an email newsletter.
+It’s a regular note from me where I share actionable career wisdom for developers and developer advocates.
 Sign up for it below.
 (You’ll never get spam from me.
 Gross.)